ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/view-email-security-reports.md

 ![Threat Protection Status report](media/0ff86e12-c2b2-4d89-92a5-cefb054dc070.png)

 When you first open the Threat Protection Status report, the report shows data for the past seven days by default; however, you can click **Filters** and change the date range for up to 90 days of detail.
+(If you are using a trial subscription, you might be limited to 30 days' of data.)

 This report is useful for viewing the effectiveness and impact of your organization's [Exchange Online Protection features](eop/eop-features.md), and for longer-term trending.

 ![Threat Protection Status report filters](media/ab6b6b8d-e97a-4c3a-8fb1-c4940dcb7a07.png)